UK-based cowgirl and writer, Mel Rutherford explores western winter wonderlands and Top50 Ranches' best snowy winter ranch vacations

-As I write, a rather chilly England is enveloped in snow.
+As I write, dreaming of ranch vacations, a rather chilly England is enveloped in snow.
 The whiter-than-white scene resembles something out of a Dickens Christmas classic and sets the backdrop for happy pursuits of snowball fighting, sledging and snowman-building.
 Britain, however, being completely unprepared for the big freeze, has come to a standstill.

 Here, the cold season is embraced, enjoyed and taken advantage of.
 I promise myself that next time Britain is due for a hit of snow, I’m off to enjoy it somewhere that can cope with more than a sprinkle.
-If I’m going to be knee deep in the white stuff anyway, I might as well enjoy it at a ranch!
+If I’m going to be knee deep in the white stuff anyway, I might as well enjoy it on a ranch vacation!

-I can’t say I’ve ever set foot on a ski, but one place I would love to go and learn is Montana.
+I can’t say I’ve ever set foot on a ski, but one place I would love to try a winter ranch vacation is Montana.
 Lone Mountain Ranch offers several ski packages here, all of which include lodgings in a cozy log cabin and endless cross-country ski and showshoe trails; and dinner sleigh rides sounds like my kind of way of getting into the festive spirit!

-As a keen horseback rider, this is right up my street – especially as the ranch also offers Western Horsemanship weekends and guided rides through Bitteroot Nation Forest.
+As a keen horseback rider, this is right up my street – especially as the ranch also offers Western Horsemanship weekends and guided rides through Bitteroot National Forest.
 This is also one for foodies, as Triple Creek offers Cooking School weekends and gourmet fine-dining.
 The ranch even opens its doors to guests on Christmas Day!